heri-purnawan/heri-purnawan.github.io/_pages/projects.md

 * Aerospace and UAVs
 * Manufacturing systems and process control
 * Biological and environmental systems

-<h3>Collaborative Vision</h3>

-We bring together experts from applied mathematics, electrical engineering, computer science, and statistics to foster a multidisciplinary environment for impactful research.
-We aim to bridge the gap between research and real-world implementation by integrating theoretical insights with practical applications.

 Feel free to explore our projects, publications, and activities as we strive to advance knowledge in system modelling, intelligent control, and simulation!